joereyes0123/Journal-/day1.md

 ###DAy 13
 Today we reviewed local storage.
 We practiced how to store local data and recall it at a later time to run calculations.

+###Day 14
+Today we reviewed git hub merge congflicts and learned how to break everyones code.